At Bishop Martin CE Primary School, Religious Education has an important and central place within our curriculum.

 Please see our RE Longterm Plan for more details of the curriculum we cover.

-Our PSHE curriculum supports Religious Education and developing children's spiritual, moral, social and cultural understanding.
-The longterm plan for PSHE shows which units we teach across the year.
+Our PSHE curriculum also supports Religious Education and develops children's spiritual, moral, social and cultural understanding.